 Saving money is one of the smartest ways to ensure financial health.
 Emergency costs do happen and they are one of the biggest reasons people start using credit facilities.
 To prevent long-term debt because of emergencies, allocate money to an emergency fund or savings account before you pay any luxury expenses.

 You don’t only need to lower your standard of living.
 You can look for an extra job or side hustle.
 Use what you have to make extra money.

 You need to be your own number one fan here.
 Set goals that are specific, measurable, attainable, relevant and put a date to each of them.
 Such goals will keep you moving forward in pursuit of good financial health and become a net investor instead of a net borrower.

 Remember you can get a free credit report per year.
 Go to the websites of any of the three nationwide credit bureaus and apply online for yours.
 It’s your right to know your credit health.
 You need to know where it is before you can get it to where you want it to be.

 Fortunately, information has become more accessible than ever before in the internet age.
 There are many companies offering free credit reports and scores in innovative and visually stunning ways.
 These companies pull the information from their credit bureau of choice, cover the cost for you and present the information to you in a helpful manner.
 They usually do this as a value-added service to some of the solutions they offer in the personal finance space.
 They all have great resources on their sites to assist with understanding a credit report.
 Well worth looking in to.

 Some of the consumer favourites are:

 You can’t steer what you don’t know.
 Take the first steps towards an even better financial health by getting your credit report and score.
-Your credit report is one of the most important financial tools to your disposal to direct your financial well-being.
+Your credit report, along with understanding a credit report, is one of the most important financial tools to your disposal to direct your financial well-being.